Pit Bull Characteristics

 Bringing a pit bull into your family does take a lot of dedication and commitment, but the love you will receive in return will be more than worth your time and effort.
 There’s another benefit as well.
 Bringing up your pit bull to be calm, submissive and well-behaved will create a canine breed-ambassador—like Daddy and Junior—and help teach the world the truth: There are no bad breeds, just badly raised dogs.

 Do you own a pit bull?
-How would you describe her personality?
+How would you describe his/her personality?
 Tell us in the comments.